 GSHP installations require more space than ASHP installations because they have additional outdoor components and you need to dig into your land to install the ground loop components.
 The installation might require some alterations to the landscape on your property.
 In comparison, every component of an air source heat pump is above ground and fits right alongside your building.
 The installation process and space requirements often make air source heat pumps a more suitable heating and cooling solution for properties without large yards.

 You can save money on your long-term heating and cooling costs by transitioning to either ASHPs or GSHPs, but the right solution for you depends on your property, budget and preferences.

 In general, ASHPs are a bit more popular because of their lower upfront cost and minimal space requirements.
 The installation process for ASHPs is also simpler and less time-intensive than that for GSHP.
 Additionally, if you’re worried about alterations to your yard or landscape, you can avoid excavation and trenching by opting for ASHPs over GSHPs.
 However, GSHPs are more efficient, so you’ll spend less money to operate a GSHP over time than you would an ASHP.
-If you have the budget to spend a bit more for a GSHP, you can end up saving more money long-term through electricity bill savings.
+If you have the budget and space to spend a bit more for a GSHP, you may end up saving more money long-term through electricity bill savings.

 Because heat pump solutions are unique to each property, we recommend talking to certified contractors about your options before making a decision.
 After evaluating your property, energy needs, and current heating system, they’ll be able to advise on the most suitable technology for you.